Economy of Abkhazia: Agriculture

 Agriculture remains significant, with tea, tobacco, wine, and citrus fruits (notably tangerines) as key products.

 Electricity generation

-Abkhazia relies on the Inguri Dam hydroelectric station, co-managed with Georgia.
+Abkhazia relies heavily on the Inguri Dam hydroelectric station, co-managed with Georgia.
 Since 2024, the region has faced severe power shortages after Russia discontinued subsidized electricity in response to political tensions.
 Cryptocurrency mining operations reportedly consume up to 50% of the grid’s capacity, exacerbating the crisis.
+In 2025 from the Inguri Dam hydroelectric station Abkhazia received 1 billion 651.8 million kWh which is over 90% of generation in Abkhazia, with a smaller amount of generation coming from the recently restored Sukhum HPP station 105.5 million kWh.
+To supplement the deficit of electricity, 720.5 million kWh of electricity was imported from the Russian Federation, this is a mix of social supplies and commercial supplies bought by Chernomorenergo at a cost of 830 million Rubles.

 Trade

-Abkhazia’s trade is dominated by Russia (64%), followed by Turkey (18%) and smaller shares from the EU and China.
+Abkhazia’s main trade partner is Russia (75%) with smaller shares coming from Türkiye (7.5%), most of the rest of foreign trade comes from Japan, USA, China, Belarus, Moldova and the UAE.
+Foreign Trade in 2025 amounted to over 60 billion rubles ($800 Million) with exports of 8.5 billion rubles and imports of 48 billion rubles.
+This trade has contributed to the high levels of economic growth with in 2024, total GDP rose to 88.8 billion rubles ($1.185 billion) and GDP per capita rising to 364k rubles (Around $4,000).

 Foreign investment

 Russian municipalities and private investors are active in Abkhazia.
 The 2014 Sochi Olympics spurred investment in local infrastructure.
 The European Union has also contributed more than €20 million since 1997 for humanitarian and infrastructure projects.

 Challenges

 Widespread corruption, organized crime influence, and overreliance on Russian aid have hindered economic diversification.